 If it is foreseen by the Contractor to build a mortared stone walls and slabs for flood protection or any other reason, the mortared stone walls and slabs shall be constructed according to the following provisions.

 Before the stones are placed, ground surface shall be arranged smooth and parallel to the finished surface considering the stone thickness and wall slope.
-Wall thickness shown on the Drawings or specified by the shall be achieved with a single stone layer, and two stone layers on top of each other shall not be accepted.
+Wall thickness shown on the Drawings or specified by the Project Manager shall be achieved with a single stone layer, and two stone layers on top of each other shall not be accepted.

 The void between the stones shall be filled completely with mortar, and stones shall be hammered after laying to get a strong bond between stones.